Contemporary knowledge about God, Evolution, and the meaning of human life.

 © Vladimir Antonov, 2010.

 The book Tao Te Ching was written by the great Chinese spiritual adept Lao Tse about 2500 years ago.
 In that incarnation, Lao Tse was a disciple of non-incarnate Huang Di* and achieved full spiritual self-realization.
 At the present time, Lao Tse provides spiritual help to incarnate people.

-The work on creating this edition of the translation of Tao Te Ching was done at the personal request of Lao Tse* and with His help.
+The work on creating this edition of Tao Te Ching was done at the personal request of Lao Tse* and with His help.